What Causes Hair Loss and How to Keep Your Hair Healthy and Strong

 If you notice that your hair is coming out in your hands when brushing or collecting in your drain when washing, you should not panic.
-According to the America Academy of Dermatology, the average person actually loses 50 to 100 strands of hair each and every day.
+According to the American Academy of Dermatology, the average person actually loses 50 to 100 strands of hair each and every day.

-The amount of styling you do to your hair — curling, teasing and color, gelling, fluffing, etc. — is going to daily impact your hair loss as well.
+The amount of styling you do to your hair — curling, teasing and color, gelling, fluffing, etc. — is going to impact your hair loss as well.
 If you use a blow dryer, curling iron, flat iron, or some combination of those, you’re going to lose a few extra strands.
 In fact, 40% of women shed extra strands every day because they use some type of heat to style their hair.
-Other things like color treating, shampooing frequently and excessive brushing will contribute to hair loss.
+Other things like color treating, shampooing frequently, and excessive brushing will contribute to hair loss.

 - The average lifespan of a strand of hair is five years.

 - Asian hair grows the fastest, and African hair grows the slowest.

 - Bone marrow is the tissue that grows the fastest in the body, followed by hair.

 - At any given time, 90% of the hair follicles on your hair are growing, while the other 10% are resting.

 - The hair starts to grow on your head as soon as it’s plucked.